Kirk-Wang/Cloud-Native/README.md

   * (about 10 concurrent requests per backend should be plenty enough)
 * When the liveness probe fails 3 times in a row, the container is restarted
 * During the restart, there is less capacity available
+* ...Meaning that the other backends are likely to timeout as well
+* ...Eventually causing all backends to be restarted
+*

 ------------------------------------------------------------
 ------------------------------------------------------------